xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 $percentage
 	percentage score of current hit (in range 1-100).

+	You probably don't want to show these percentage scores to end users in new applications - they're not really a percentage of anything meaningful, and research seems to suggest that users don't find numeric scores in search results useful.

 $prettyterm{TERM}
 	convert a term to "user form", as it might be entered in a query.
 If a matching term was entered in the query, just use that (the first